 Diocletian Palace Tour

 Your Diocletian Palace experience can be enhanced with the knowledge of a local guide who can explain the Split Roman ruins.
-Join a Split Walking Tour for a guided stroll through the palace and old town.
+Join a Free Split Walking Tour for a guided stroll through the palace and old town.
 We recommend booking a Diocletian’s Palace Walking Tour on Viator or through a trusted tourist agency, like Adiona Travel.
-You also may explore on your own with our detailed Split Walking Tour!
+You also may explore on your own using our detailed Split Walking Tour!

 Top Tip: Many Split, Croatia Game of Thrones scenes have been filmed inside Diocletian’s Palace.
 GOT fans can join one of the popular Diocletian’s Palace Game of Thrones Tours – Get the Details!